I chose New Hampshire as my home because I am passionate about liberty and individual rights. Live free or die! (But rather not the latter!)

 From 2008-2012, I also worked part-time at the New Hampshire Writers’ Project at Southern New Hampshire University.
 I started as the program manager, organizing NHWP’s flagship Writers’ Day event and other regional literary festivals, and left as acting executive director.
 I also volunteered for other literary organizations, and worked on Concord Reads for several years.

-In 2014, acting as plaintiff, I won an important First Circuit Court of Appeals case affirming the 1st Amendment right to film police encounters.
-That same year, I was honored to be named one of NH Magazine’s Game Changing “Remarkable Women”.
+In 2014, acting as plaintiff, I won a landmark First Circuit Court of Appeals case affirming the 1st Amendment right to film police encounters.
+That same year, I was honored to be named one of New Hampshire Magazine’s “Remarkable Women”.

 In early 2016, two years ahead of schedule, I oversaw “triggering the move” by securing the 20,000th FSP signer.
 As I always said I would, I then stepped down as president, but remain on the board as president emeritus.

-Seeking new challenges, I joined the Foundation for New Hampshire Independence, a 501c3 educational nonprofit that aims to educate NH residents about the benefits of peacefully declaring independence and separating from the U.S. federal government.
+Seeking new challenges, I joined the Foundation for New Hampshire Independence, a 501c3 educational nonprofit that educates Granite Staters about the benefits of peacefully seeking more independence from the federal government.
 Don't let this scare you!
-It's just about talking about new ideas and fresh approaches, like Brexit.
+It's just about talking about new ideas and fresh approaches, while sticking to our Constitutional rights.

-I write and speak on a variety of topics relating to individual rights, free markets and liberty.
-I have been quoted in The Economist, WSJ, New York Magazine, New York Times, Playboy, GQ, and elsewhere, and have appeared on CNN and WMUR.
+I write and speak on a variety of topics relating to individual rights, free markets, and liberty.
+I have been quoted in The Economist, Wall Street Journal, New York Magazine, New York Times, Playboy, GQ, and elsewhere, and have appeared on CNN and WMUR.

 In my spare time, I enjoy cooking, hiking, watching documentaries, reading, and traveling.
 I practice yoga and shooting, and I play a mean game of Scrabble.
-I own a home in West Manchester, where I live with Louis, my husband of 22 years, and our rescued pooch, Nervous Nellie.
+I am working on two books.
+I own a home in West Manchester, where I live with my husband of 24 years, and our rescued pooch, Nervous Nellie.

-You can read more about my liberty activism here.
+You can read more about my activism here.